le-bananafish/le-bananafish/README.md

 > `NB:` _This section is still under construction, please be patient!_

 My name is Sebastian Lau.
-I am either:

-- working as a casual (feels more like part-time!), or
-- pretending to work on my _personal_ projects, or
-- taking naps.

-This year, I have:
+I am:

+- studying my postgraduate Bachelor of Arts (Honours) degree in Linguistics,
-- completed my bachelor's degrees in (BSc) Computer Science and (BA) Linguistics and am waiting to graduate.
+- waiting to graduate with my completed bachelor's degrees in (BSc) Computer Science and (BA) Linguistics,
+- working as a casual at a retail bookstore,
+- and taking naps whenever else

-My goal for 2022, as mentioned here (:point_right:) [post][ny-resolution], is:
+My goal for 2023, as mentioned here (:point_right:) [post][ny-resolution], is:

-> I resolve to write more, work out the issues in my projects, and to be more willing to throw things out.
+> [to] stop putting too much pressure on myself

 ## How to reach me 🤔...